 Then We drowned the others.”
 (Quran 26:63-6)

 The day of Ashura is a day to remember that Allah is with the believers and, ultimately, there will be justice.
-In today’s society, where ever News Channel shows the Ummah in a negative light, it is easy for us to slip into a state of hopelessness and despair.
+In today’s society, where News often shows the Ummah in a negative light, it is easy for us to slip into a state of hopelessness and despair.
 Instead, follow the example of Prophet Musa (AS) and have tawaakul (trust) in Allah.
 Hope in His Mercy and have certainty that the believers will triumph in the end, just as good triumphed over evil for Prophet Musa.

 Fasting on the Day of Ashura